aws-ia/terraform-aws-eks-blueprints-addons/docs/addons/argo-rollouts.md

 enable_argo_rollouts = true
 ```

-You can optionally customize the Helm chart that deploys `argo_rollouts` via the following configuration.
+You can optionally customize the Helm chart that deploys Argo Rollouts via the following configuration.

 ```hcl
   enable_argo_rollouts = true